QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 of the selected **GameObject**
 * **project window** (bottom): all of your project files

-The project files are usually split using these folders names
+The project files are usually split into folders, using these folders names

 * **Animations**, **Audio**, **Cutscene**